maxadamo/dns-checker/README.md

 genhash -s 127.0.0.1 -p 10053 -u /ipv4
 ```

-And you'll get the same digest as mine, because the digest is computed against the small HTML snippet embedded in the `main.go`.
+And if you receive a 200 status code, you'll get the same digest as mine, because the digest is computed against the small HTML snippet embedded in the `main.go`.

 You could also use the HTTP status code: `man keepalived.conf` and search for `status_code`.

 ## Available options

+You can check the options as follows:

 ```shell
 $ dns-checker --help